GambitBSM/GambitBSM.github.io/content/en/documentation/code/Namespaces/namespaceGambit_1_1Par.md

 ---
-title: 'namespace Gambit::Par'
+title: "namespace Gambit::Par"
-description: 'List of parameter types used to classify spectrum contents. '
+description: "List of parameter types used to classify spectrum contents. "

 ---

-# Gambit::Par
+# namespace Gambit::Par

 List of parameter types used to classify spectrum contents.